 Tax-Free Childcare: Research and reports

-On this page you will find research and reports related to the Tax-Free Childcare scheme produced by Government and non-government organisations.
+On this page you will find research and reports related to the Tax-Free Childcare scheme produced by Government.
 The reports are shown chronologically.

 - Tax-Free Childcare: Exploring design considerations for delivery of the new scheme (HMRC research report 296) (January 2014: The Government launched a ten-week public consultation in August 2013 to gather views on the design and operation of the new scheme.
 A piece of in-depth qualitative research was commissioned alongside this consultation to explore parents’ and childcare providers’ understanding and perceptions of the scheme.
 The aim of this research, conducted by Opinion Leader for HMRC, was to gain insight into people’s circumstances and needs to inform design considerations around eligibility criteria and the operational implementation of the new scheme.